One-com/node-httperrors/README.md

 node-httperrors
 ===============

 Exposes HTTP 4xx and 5xx status codes as JavaScript Error objects.
+The error classes are created using the <a href="https://github.com/One-com/node-createerror">createError module</a>.

+The original use case for `httpErrors` is to use a custom <a href="https://github.com/visionmedia/express">express</a> error handler that uses the `statusCode` property of the error instance as the status code for the response, and optionally logs further info from the error.

 Installation
 ------------